 Ann Arbor City Council – Ward 4

 John "Jack" Eaton is an attorney and current member of the Ann Arbor City Council, representing Ward 4.
-This year he faces Jaime Magiera in the Aug.
-8 Democratic primary.
-It's a rematch of the 2015 primary, when Eaton defeated Magiera and went on to run unopposed in the 2015 general election.
+On Nov.
+7 he faces Diane Giannola, who is running as an independent.
+He defeated Jaime Magiera in the Aug.
+8 Democratic primary, winning 56.5% of the vote.

 Eaton first took office in November 2013 for a two-year term, after defeating incumbent Marcia Higgins in the Democratic primary.
 He had previously run unsuccessful campaigns against Ward 4 incumbent Margie Teall in 2010 and 2012.

 During his tenure on council, Eaton has sponsored or co-sponsored nearly 50 resolutions and ordinances.
 This year, the resolutions he has co-sponsored include reaffirming the council's stance on immigration enforcement (passed) and installing a flashing light on Fuller Road at the crosswalk near Huron High School and the Gallup Park entrance (passed).
 He voted against the sale of development rights on the downtown Library Lot and in support of the city's deer management plan.

 He describes some of his priorities on the "Ideas & Achievements" section of his campaign website.

 His service on council includes appointments to the Ann Arbor Public Schools Traffic Safety Committee, the city's Cable Communications Commission, Brownfield Plan Review Committee, Recreation Advisory Commission, Council Rules Committee and Audit Committee.